If you can’t find the answer in our FAQ, you can always contact us.

 Do not honour

 We tried to charge your card, but your bank said the card should not be honoured – that is, there’s a problem with it (perhaps they think it has been stolen).
-You can add a different credit card in GMB, or follow the process to contact your bank described below.
+You can add a different credit card in GMB, or follow the process described below to contact your bank and let them know it’s all good, then let us know so we can attempt to charge your card again.

-Contacting your bank (card issuer) to resolve an issue
+Contacting your bank (“Issuer”) to resolve an issue

-If we report that your bank is simply not allowing us to charge your card (and no specific reason is provided) it’s worth contacting your credit card company by phone.
-They can make changes on their end to allow charges from us.
+If we report that your credit card issuer (that is, your bank) is not allowing us to charge your card, it’s worth contacting your credit card company by phone.
+They can make changes on their end to allow charges from our bank.

 Let the operator know the charge from GMBill.com is all good, and – if you wish – to allow charges from GMB in the future (or you might have to call them up again!).